 Any inability to successfully initiate or complete preclinical and clinical development could result in additional costs to us or impair our ability to receive marketing approval, to generate revenues from product sales or obtain regulatory and commercialization milestones and royalties.
 In addition, if we make manufacturing or formulation changes to our product candidates, including changes in the vector or manufacturing process used, we may need to conduct additional studies to bridge our modified product candidates to earlier versions.
 It is also possible that any such manufacturing or formulation changes may have an adverse impact on the performance of the product candidate.
-Clinical trial delays could also shorten any periods during which we may have the exclusive right to commercialize our product candidates or allow our competitors to bring products to market before we do, which could impair our ability to successfully commercialize our product candidates and may materially harm our business, financial condition, and results of operations.
+Clinical trial delays could also shorten any periods during which we may have the exclusive right to commercialize our product candidates and may materially harm our business, financial condition, and results of operations.